pvsivapr/SpitBill/README.md

 # SpitBill
-This is an app to spit bill among friends
+This is an app to split bill among friends